 5. Token-Based Authentication

-Using token-based authentication, users log in to their credentials once and receive a unique encrypted string of random characters.
-The token is further used to access the protected systems.
-The purpose of the digital token is to prove that the access permission is already with you.
-An example of token-based authentication is RESTful APIs, used by multiple clients and frameworks.
+Using token-based authentication, users log in to their credentials and receive a unique encrypted string of random characters.
+The token contains metadata (issuer and expiration) and a signature to access the protected system.

 Three Steps to Improve User Authentication